LearningWings/blog/_posts/2016-01-18-Learning-to-Add.md

 The following is a list of pre-requisites students must have before being able to learn to add and subtract basic numbers 1-10 in a classroom setting:

+1. The student must understand one to one correspondence, recognizing what each number stands for.
+For instance, if given counting cubes, the student will be able to place the equivelant number of cubes next to the written number.

+2. The student must be able to count to 20.

+3. The student must be able to write numbers up to 20.
+(They may use a model as    a support)

+4. The student must be able to recognize and read numbers.

+5. The student must learn the meaning and symbol for the word plus.

+6. The student must learn the meaning and symbol for the words equal and total.